bezverec/scanmower/README.md

-# ScanMower (Python/Tkinter)
+# ScanMower (Python)

 ## Description
-**ScanMower** is a Windows desktop application for manual scan framing and cropping, designed for cultural heritage / book scanning workflows:
+**ScanMower** is a Windows desktop application for manual scan cropping, designed for cultural heritage / book scanning workflows:

 - Create and edit a **frame** (quad or rectangle/square) per scan
 - Crop the current scan using the saved frame (**Crop current scan**)